What is Mouth Cancer Action Month?

 In the last year alone, over 7,000 people have been diagnosed with mouth cancer.
 Over the last decade, the number of people suffering from the disease has increased by over 30% and this is expected to continue into the coming years.

-The latest figures also show that over 1,800 people in the UK go on to lose their lives to mouth cancer every year – more than the number of deaths due to cervical and testicular cancer combined and a number that can certainly be reduced with increased awareness of the diseases and its symptoms and causes.
+The latest figures also show that over 1,800 people in the UK lose their lives to mouth cancer every year.
+This is more than the number of deaths due to cervical and testicular cancer combined.
+It is a number that can certainly be reduced with increased awareness of the diseases and its symptoms and causes.

-There have been some key milestones in the fight against mouth cancer in recent years, including the direct marketing ban on tobacco that was introduced in May 2003 and the smoking ban which became law in September 2007.
+There have been some key milestones in the fight against mouth cancer in recent years.
+For example, the direct marketing ban on tobacco that was introduced in May 2003 and the smoking ban which became law in September 2007.
 However, whilst these have contributed to a momentous fall in the number of smokers in the UK, there is still a lot to be done to fight mouth cancer.

 What causes mouth cancer?